McAnally–Hilgemann Racing: Car No. 16 history

 In 2020, Gio Scelzi was confirmed for a full ARCA West schedule for the team, along with three ARCA Menards Series races at Phoenix, Iowa, and Gateway driving the organization's No. 16 car.

 In 2021, Jesse Love returned to BMR for his second season in the West Series, along with one ARCA starts the No. 16 car at Phoenix.
 He finished 6th.

 In 2022, Austin Herzog signed with BMR to run the full 2022 ARCA Menards Series West schedule.
 He also piloted the 16 car at one ARCA Menards Series race at Phoenix, where he finished 14th.

 In 2023, BMR announced that Tanner Reif would run full-time in the ARCA West series.
 He also piloted the 16 car at one ARCA Menards Series race at Phoenix.
 He finished 12th.

 In 2024, Jack Wood piloted the No. 16 car at Phoenix.
 He finished 7th.

+In 2026, Hailie Deegan drove the No. 16 car at Phoenix, finishing 11th.